 There are two methods for identifying the firmware version installed on the RAID adapter.
-While the system is booting, the RAID controller firmware initializes and displays the information shown in Figure 1 to the screen.
-The firmware version is displayed next to the words "FW-Version".

-An alternative method is to use Storage Console for identifying the adapter firmware version.
-Within Storage Console, select the applicable controller and locate the firmware version at the bottom right corner of the window.
-See Figure 2.
+- While the system is booting, the RAID controller firmware initializes and displays version information on the screen (see Figure).
+The firmware version is displayed next to the words "FW-Version". - An alternative method is to use Storage Console for identifying the adapter firmware version.
+Within Storage Console, select the applicable controller and locate its version under the Firmware column on the Select Controller screen (see Figure 2).